tkubica12/kubernetes-demo/docs/stateful.md

 kubectl exec pod-pvc-disk -- cat /mnt/azure/file.txt
 ```

-## Using Azure Disks as Persistent Volume
+## Using Azure Files as Persistent Volume

 First we need to create storage account in Azure.
 Make sure service principal used when creating AKS cluster has access to it (RBAC).
 If you have let this generated automatically then it is scoped to MC... resource group so we will deploy our storage account there (or add service principal to any storage account in your subscription).